terabyte/stash-codesearch-plugin/README.md

 If you build using `./build/invoke-sdk.sh`, the version will be set automatically.
 Alternatively, you can set the DOMAIN_VERSION environemnt variable when invoking maven directly to override the version.

+This is important because Atlassian plugins use OSGi and their version strings *must* be of the form:

+    "^\d+\.\d+\.\d+.*"

-This is important because Atlassian plugins use OSGi and their version strings *must* be of the form "^\d+\.\d+\.\d+.*", so in order for jars that actually work to be produced, the tag must be a number such as "1.0.0".
+Therefore, in order for jars that actually work to be produced, the tag must be a number such as "1.0.0".
 For that reason, feature branches will start "features/", and be merged into "master", which will occasionally be tagged for releases.

 Not every released version will necessarily be put on the Atlassian Marketplace, but every released version should be stable (i.e. pass all unit tests, and be reasonably functional).